-Performance Indicator Description Reported Cross- reference/Direct answer If applicable, indicate the part not reported Reason for Omission Explanation To be reported in Employmen t 1 LA1 Total workforce by employment type, employment contract, and region, broken down by gender.
-Fully 44-46 LA2 Total number and rate of new employee hires and employee turnover by age group, gender, and region.
-Fully 44-46 LA3 Benefits provided to full-time employees that are not provided to temporary or part-time employees, by major operations.
-Fully 23-24 LA15 Return to work and retention rates after parental leave, by gender.
-Fully 23-24 No eligible case reported during financial year Labor/mana gement relations LA4 Percentage of employees covered by collective bargaining agreements.
-Fully 44 LA5 Minimum notice period(s) regarding significant operational changes, including whether it is specified in collective agreements.
-Fully 24 Occupation al health and safety 1 LA6 Percentage of total workforce represented in formal joint management-worker health and safety committees that help monitor and advise on occupational health and safety programs.
-Not Not available Data Collection in progress 2014 LA7 Rates of injury, occupational diseases, lost days, and absenteeism, and number of work-related fatalities by region and by gender.
-Partially 43 Lost days, ODR, Absentee rate Not available Currently it is not part of our data collection system 2014 LA8 Education, training, counseling, prevention, and risk-control programs in place to assist workforce members, their families, or community members regarding serious diseases.
-Fully 23-24
+Performance Description Reported Cross- If applicable, Reason for Explanation To be Indicator reference/Direct answer indicate the part not reported Omission reported in Employmen LA1 Total workforce by employment type, employment contract, and region, broken down by gender.
+Fully 46-47 LA2 Total number and rate of new employee hires and employee turnover by age group, gender, and region.
+Fully 46-47 LA3 Benefits provided to full-time employees that are not provided to temporary or part-time employees, by major operations.
+Fully 24-25 LA15 Return to work and retention rates after parental leave, by gender.
+Fully 24-25 No eligible case reported during financial year Labor/mana gement relations LA4 Percentage of employees covered by collective bargaining agreements.
+Fully 45 LA5 Minimum notic period(s) regarding significant operational changes, including whether it is specified in collective agreements.
+Fully 25 Occupationa al health and safety LA6 Percentage of total workforce represented in formal joint management-worker health and safety committees that help monitor and advise on occupational health and safety programs.
+Not Not available Data Collection in progress 2015 LA7 Rates of injury, occupational diseases, lost days, and absenteeism, and number of work-related fatalities by region and by gender.
+Partially 44 Lost days, ODR, Absentee rate Not available Currently it is not part of our data collection system 2015 LA8 Education, training, counseling, prevention, and risk-control programs in place to assist workforce members, their families, or community members regarding serious diseases.
+Fully 24-25

 Performance Indicator Description Reported Cross- reference/Direct answer If applicable, indicate the part not reported Reason for Omission Explanation To be reported in LA9 Health and safety topics covered in formal agreements with trade unions.
-Fully 23, 29 Training and education • LA10 Average hours of training per year per employee by gender, and by employee category.
-Partially 46 Training conducted on ships and the rig.
+Fully 24, 30 Training and education LA10 Average hours of training per year per employee by gender, and by employee category.
+Partially 47 Training conducted on ships and the rig.
 Not available Data collection programme has now been put in place.
-2014 LA11 Programs for skills management and lifelong learning that support the continued employability of employees and assist them in managing career endings.
-Fully 24 LA12 Percentage of employees receiving regular performance and career development reviews, by gender.
-Fully 46 Diversity and d equal opportunity LA13 Composition of governance bodies and breakdown of employees per employee category according to gender, age group, minority group membership, and other indicators of diversity.
-Fully 17-18, 44-46, AR 12-13 Pgs 14-15 Equal remur neration for women and men LA14 Ratio of basic salary and remuneration of women to men by employee category, by significant locations of operation.
-Fully 23-24
+2015 LA11 Programs for skills management and lifelong learning that support the continued employability of employees and assist them in managing career endings.
+Fully 25 LA12 Percentage of employees receiving regular performance and career development reviews, by gender.
+Fully 47 Diversity and d equal opportunity LA13 Composition of governance bodies and breakdown of employees per employee category according to gender, age group, minority group membership, and other indicators of diversity.
+Fully 18-19, 46-47, AR 13-14 Pgs 20-21 Equal remun eration for women and men LA14 Ratio of basic salary and remuneration of women to men by employee category, by significant locations of operation.
+Fully 24-25